Squarespace/pouchdb-lru-cache/README.md

 ### db.lru.get(key)

 Get the binary data from the database based on the given String `key`.
-The data is always returned in HTML5 Blob format.
-If the data is not present (e.g. because it got evicted), then you'll get an error with status 404.
+The data is always returned in HTML5 Blob format (or a Buffer in Node).
+If the data is not present (either because it got evicted, or because it never existed), then you'll get an error with status 404.

 ### Arguments: